waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `cuttable`: A tree that can be cut with HM01 Cut.
 - `hole`: A tile that causes the player to fall to the floor below.
 - `spinner_up/down/left/right`: Forces movement in a specific direction.
-- `gate_offscreen`: Gates not on screen.
-Treated as potentially open for pathfinding.
+- `gate_offscreen`: A gate not currently on screen.
+Its state is unknown and treated as potentially open for pathfinding.
+Upon entering the screen, its state can be revealed as `open_gate` or `closed_gate`.
 - `closed_gate`: A gate that is visibly closed and acts as an impassable wall.
 - `open_gate`: A gate that is visibly open and acts as ground.
 - `Switch Interaction`: Switches can appear on impassable tiles.
 They must be interacted with by standing on an adjacent tile (usually below) and facing the switch.